What Is A Chemical Property And A Physical Property

 Distinguishing Between Chemical and Physical Changes

 The key difference lies in whether new chemical substances are formed.
-If a new substance is created, it's a chemical change.
+On the flip side, if a new substance is created, it's a chemical change.
 If the substance's chemical identity remains unchanged, it's a physical change.

 Practical Applications: Using Properties for Identification and Selection